14-moment maximum-entropy modelling of collisionless ions for Hall thruster discharges: Test case II: ion-wave trapping

-The moments of the kinetic solution are then computed and compared to a solution of the 5\hyp{}moment and to the Euler systems.
-Results are shown in Fig.~\ref{fig:moments-moving-wave-rho-u-P} for the density, velocity and pressure fields, and in Fig.~\ref{fig:moments-moving-wave-q-r-qr} for the heat flux and fourth\hyp{}order moment.
-The Euler equations appear to lose accuracy quite early in the simulation, introducing unphysical jumps and deviating from the kinetic solution.
-On the other hand, the maximum\hyp{}entropy solution manages to follow the kinetic solution with a good accuracy in the first stages of the simulation, eventually degrading in accuracy as time passes.
-The presence of an artificial peak can be observed in the maximum\hyp{}entropy solution, and it is most likely associated to the crossing of the Junk line, as can be seen in Fig.~\ref{fig:moments-moving-wave-q-r-qr}-Right.
-All simulations (including the kinetic one) were computed by subversions of the Hyper2D Open Source solver \cite{hyper2dsoftwarex}.
+The moments are then compared to a solution of the 5-moment and to the Euler systems.
+The results are shown in Fig.~\ref{fig:moments-moving-wave-rho-u-P} for the density, velocity and pressure fields, and in Fig.~\ref{fig:moments-moving-wave-q-r-qr} for the heat flux and fourth-order moment.
+The Euler equations appear to lose accuracy quite early in the simulation, introducing unexpected shock waves and deviating from the kinetic solution.
+On the other hand, the maximum-entropy model manages to follow the kinetic solution with a good accuracy in the first stages of the simulation, eventually degrading in accuracy as time passes.
+The presence of some artificial peaks can be observed in the maximum-entropy solution, and it is most likely associated to the crossing of the Junk line, as can be seen in Fig.~\ref{fig:moments-moving-wave-q-r-qr}-Right (for the 5-moment system, the Junk subspace is located along the vertical line $q^\star=0, r^\star> 3$ in dimensionless moment space, where nondimensionalization is performed following Eq.~\eqref{eq:dimensionless-moments-def}).

-This test case confirms the increased accuracy of the maximum\hyp{}entropy approach, but also shows its limitations.
-As non\hyp{}equilibrium develops, more and more moments would be needed to obtain an accurate solution.
-It should be stressed that this test case is particularly challenging, since the progressive rolling\hyp{}up of the VDF in phase space causes a constantly increasing non \hyp{}equilibrium.
-The present one\hyp{}dimensional simulation with periodic conditions forces the ions to remain in these conditions.
-On the other hand, in a real scenario, ion\hyp{}wave trapping happens only in a certain part of the domain: ions transit through this region for a limited amount of time, and are eventually accelerated outwards.
-In a real scenario, we should thus expect to encounter somehow intermediate non\hyp{}equilibrium, as we shall study in the next section.
+This test case confirms the increased accuracy of the maximum-entropy approach, but also shows its limitations.
+As non-equilibrium develops, more and more moments would be needed to obtain an accurate solution.
+It should be stressed that this test case is particularly challenging, since the progressive build-up of VDF whorls in phase space causes a constantly increasing non -equilibrium.
+The present one-dimensional simulation with periodic conditions forces the ions to remain in these conditions.
+On the other hand, in a real scenario, ion-wave trapping happens only in a certain part of the domain: ions transit through this region for a limited amount of time, and are eventually accelerated outwards.
+In a real scenario, we should thus expect to encounter somehow intermediate non-equilibrium, as we shall study in Section~\ref{sec:full-test-case}.